Vision 2031

 Different Results Require a Different Design

-If we desire to move Hopkins from Great to World Class and eradicate predictable outcomes from our achievement results, our work begins with rejecting structures and practices that inherently sort, exclude, and privilege.
-This work is not impossible.
-We imagine a school system that promises a brilliant future for all students, regardless of their race, gender, culture, or economic status.
+If we desire to eradicate predictable outcomes from our student achievement results, our work begins with rejecting traditional practices that do not serve all of Hopkins' students.
+We are diligently working toward a school system that promises a brilliant future for all students, regardless of their race, gender, culture, or economic status.